What do Tampa and St. Pete's new face mask rules mean?

 Earlier this week, St. Petersburg Mayor Rick Kriseman and Tampa Mayor Jane Castor announced their own, different sets of mask rules would take effect at 5 p.m.
 Friday in an effort to curb the spread of the virus.

-In Tampa, you now need to wear a mask anytime you're inside a public space where you can't stay six feet away from other people.
-We reached out to the mayor's office for more clarification and exceptions.
+In Tampa, you now need to wear a mask anytime you're inside a public space where you can't stay 6 feet away from other people.
+We reached out to the mayor's office for more clarification and exceptions, but here is more information on the city's website.

 First, what about kids?
-Yes, the Mayor's office says this applies to children over the age of 2 especially if they are indoors.
-But, kids don't need to wear them inside if they can maintain six feet of distance between them and any other person.
+Yes, the mayor's office says this applies to children over the age of 2 especially if they are indoors.
+But kids don't need to wear them inside if they can maintain 6 feet of distance between them and any other person.
 This applies to summer camps for kids as well.
 Social distancing is a key factor here.

 Second, what about people with health problems?
 No, you do not have to wear a mask if covering your face would make it harder to breathe or cause other complications.